Modern slavery and human trafficking statement

 • updated our professional and technical ability tender questions within the procurement sourcing process.
 The questions require a bidder to evidence their compliance with the Modern Slavery Act if they are a relevant commercial organisation as defined by Section 54 of the Modern Slavery Act 2015.
 Any bidder who fails to evidence their compliance with the required legislation shall be excluded from participating further in the tender process

-• incorporated within our standard contract terms clauses that specify the Supplier’s contractual obligation concerning Modern Slavery
+• incorporated within our standard contract terms clauses that specify the supplier’s contractual obligation concerning modern slavery

 These policies are key to ensuring that staff employed by our supply chain have appropriate channels to report any incidents of slavery and human trafficking.